 Special thanks to the developers for creating such a nice and useful multiboot USB creator for Linux tool and actively maintaining it.

 I won’t say this tool is absolutely bug free, sometimes you may need to manually edit the syslinux configuration to boot some distros, but it’s getting better after each release.

-What do you think about this tool ?
+What do you think about this Linux multiboot USB creator ?
 Let me know through the comments section.